 Located on a broad terrace overlooking the Mississippi River, three miles north of the confluence of the Mississippi and Wisconsin Rivers, Prairie du Chien was a crossroads of the fur trade in the Old Northwest.
 It was a rendezvous point for the hunters, trappers, and traders — white and Indian — who plied the route between Canada and the fur country west of the Great Lakes.

-Prairie du Chien, as the western terminus of the Fox-Wisconsin portage, was a vital station on the route between Canada and the vast French-claimed heartland of North America.
-For more than a century the settlement was a base for French commercial exploitation of the entire region west of the Great Lakes.
+Prairie du Chien, as the western terminus of the Fox-Wisconsin portage, was a vital station between Canada and the vast French-claimed heartland of North America.
+The settlement was a base for French commercial exploitation of the entire region west of the Great Lakes for more than a century.

 Soon after Louis Jolliet and Pere Jacques Marquette passed nearby in 1673 while journeying down the Wisconsin and Mississippi Rivers, the site became a gathering place for French and Indian trappers, traders, and hunters.
-For a few years in the mid-1680s, the French maintained Fort St. Nicolas at the site.
-In the mid-1700s French stragglers may have settled there and named it for a Fox Indian chief whom they called Le Chien (“the dog”).
-A land claim made by three French-Canadians in 1781, however, is usually considered the date of permanent occupation.
+In the mid-1680s, the French maintained Fort St. Nicolas at the site for a few years.
+In the mid-1700s, French stragglers may have settled there and named it for a Fox Indian chief whom they called Le Chien (“the dog”).
+However, a land claim made by three French Canadians in 1781 is usually considered the date of permanent occupation.

-Although the British ceded the Old Northwest to the United States at the end of the war, until 1796 British troops remained at Prairie du Chien and protected the British traders, who kept a firm grip on the fur trade.
-Even after that date the British, aided by the Indians, managed to retain their supremacy over the fur trade against the few Americans who attempted to penetrate the Great Lakes region.
+Although the British ceded the Old Northwest to the United States at the war’s end, until 1796, British troops remained at Prairie du Chien and protected the British traders, who kept a firm grip on the fur trade.
+Even after that date, the British, aided by the Indians, retained their supremacy over the fur trade against the few Americans who attempted to penetrate the Great Lakes region.

 In 1816 U.S. troops erected Fort Crawford on St. Feriole Island, and the town became a major outpost of the American fur trade, which continued through the 1830s.
 John Jacob Astor established a sub-headquarters for his American Fur Company there, and it thrived as the western terminus of the water route from Mackinac, the central depot, via Lake Michigan’s Green Bay and the Fox and Wisconsin Rivers.
-Fort Crawford was of considerable importance on the Northwest military frontier during the period of pioneer American settlement of the country west of the Great Lakes.
-At the fort, in 1825 the United States signed the treaties of Prairie du Chien with the tribes in the region.
-The treaties involved no cession of land but created Indian boundaries in the region.
+Fort Crawford was of considerable importance on the Northwest military frontier during the pioneer American settlement of the country west of the Great Lakes.
+At the fort in 1825, the United States signed the treaties of Prairie du Chien with the tribes in the region.
+The treaties involved no cession of the land but created Indian boundaries in the region.
 In another treaty, in 1829, the Winnebago relinquished their title to lands south of the Wisconsin River.
-In that same year, the Army moved Fort Crawford about one mile from St. Feriole Island to the higher ground on the mainland, where modern Prairie du Chien grew up.
+That same year, the Army moved Fort Crawford about one mile from St. Feriole Island to the higher ground on the mainland, where modern Prairie du Chien grew up.
 In 1835 troops from the fort constructed a military road to Fort Winnebago.
-It subsequently extended to Fort Howard, at Green Bay, Wisconsin and became a major emigrant route.
+It subsequently extended to Fort Howard at Green Bay, Wisconsin, and became a significant emigrant route.
 In 1856 the Army abandoned Fort Crawford but temporarily reoccupied it during the Civil War.

 Source: National Park Service